takuma-yoneda/lmn/README.md

 <!--     <img src="https://github.com/takuma-yoneda/lmn/actions/workflows/python-publish-pypi.yml/badge.svg" alt="Publish to PyPI" /> -->
 <!-- </a> -->

-A lightweight tool to run your local project in a remote machine, with one command.
+A lightweight tool to run your local project on a remote machine, with a single command.

 `lmn` can set up a container environment (Docker or Singularity) and work with job schedulers (Slurm or PBS).

 <!-- `lmn` is a lightweight launcher. `lmn` allows you to seamlessly launch scripts across multiple remote machines. -->